 About the Summit Daily News

-The Summit Daily is read by 92% of residents and visitors each day.
+The Summit Daily is read by an average of 24,000 people each day.
 We pride ourselves on providing balanced, insightful community coverage for local residents, second-home owners and visitors.

 - Phone: 970-668-3998